collective/rapido.plone/docs/reference/access.rst

 Roles
 -----

-Roles are not granting any specific rights on records, they can be defined freely, they can be used in our Python functions to change the app behavior depending on the user.
+Roles do not grant any specific rights on records, they can be defined freely.
+They are used in our Python functions to change the app behavior depending on the user.

-For instance, we might have a role named 'PurchaseManager', and if our block we would display a "Validate purchase" button if the current user as the 'PurchaseManager' role.
+For instance, we might have a role named 'PurchaseManager', and in our block we would display a "Validate purchase" button if the current user has the 'PurchaseManager' role.

 Permissions on blocks